-Marvel Studios president Kevin Feige stunned fans at San Diego Comic-Con on July 20 by unveiling the next 10 projects in the Marvel Cinematic Universe — aka the company's Phase Four slate — and some undated future offerings, including a Blade movie with Mahershala Ali as the star, Black Panther 2, Captain Marvel 2, and a very brief verbal tease of potential Fantastic Four and X-Men films.
+Marvel Studios president Kevin Feige stunned fans at San Diego Comic-Con in 2019 by unveiling the next 10 projects in the Marvel Cinematic Universe — aka the company's Phase Four slate — and some undated future offerings, including a Blade movie with Mahershala Ali as the star, Black Panther 2, Captain Marvel 2, and a very brief verbal tease of potential Fantastic Four and X-Men films.

 As for what's actually dated: In a twist and a sign of things to come for the industry, the lineup includes both blockbuster features and multiple Disney+ TV series.
 The projects will star many old favorites from the previous phases of the MCU, now rechristened "The Infinity Saga" in the wake of 2019's closing offerings, Avengers: Endgame and Spider-Man: Far From Home, as well as numerous newcomers.

 Ahead, the complete Marvel schedule of films and streaming projects.

 Starring Scarlett Johansson, David Harbour, Florence Pugh, O-T Fagbenle, and Rachel Weisz.
 Directed by Cate Shortland.
 While filming just started recently, Marvel did tease a fight between Johansson and Pugh during its Comic-Con panel.
 The film is set in Budapest just after the events of Captain America: Civil War and features the Taskmaster as its villain.

 Starring Angelina Jolie, Richard Madden, Kit Harington, Gemma Chan, Kumail Nanjiani, Lauren Ridloff, Brian Tyree Henry, Salma Hayek, Lia McHugh, and Don Lee.
 Directed by Chloé Zhao.
 Who are the Eternals?
 Good question, find out more here.

 Fall 2020: The Falcon and The Winter Soldier (Disney+)